 Education: Ph.D., Political Science, University of Kentucky; M.A., Political Science, Iowa State University; B.A., Sociology, St. Ambrose University

-Paul Gardner has taught at Luther since 1985 and is currently the head of the department.
+Paul Gardner has taught at Luther since 1985.
 He teaches courses in Global Politics, Politics and Religion, and Terrorism and Democracy.
-Throughout his career he has directed the Nottingham program, taken six groups to Northern Ireland, spent a sabbatical semester in Poland lecturing on American foreign policy, directed the International Studies program and taught in Luther’s Paideia I and Paideia II programs.
+Throughout his career he has directed the Nottingham program, taken six groups to Northern Ireland, spent a sabbatical semester in Poland lecturing on American foreign policy, directed the International Studies program, and taught in Luther’s Paideia I and Paideia II programs.
 Several years ago he developed a January term course for first year students on happiness, with the current variation titled “An Examined Life IS worth Living.”

 Education: Ph.D., M.A., Political Science, Duke University; B.A., Lawrence University

 John Moeller came to Luther College in 1981 after teaching at Texas Tech, Livingston University (Alabama) and Pan-American University (Texas).
 Moeller earned a B.A. from Lawrence University and an M.A. and Ph.D. in Political Science from Duke University.
 He teaches courses in law (Constitutional Law, Introduction to Law, Civil Rights and Liberties), political theory (Political Thought, American Political Thought) and environmental politics.
 He has also taught a number of interdisciplinary courses (Caesars’ Coin, Moral Dilemmas in Literature, Social and Political Issues in Film and Fiction, Science and Politics of Global Warming).
 He is especially interested in making connections between political theory and political practice, and often combines social science writings with imaginative literature in his classes.